benschaf/gipfel-lerner/README.md

 ## User Stories

 The user stories are based on the user personas (To be found at the bottom of the document under **Design Thinking Process**) and the features of the app.
-They are written from the perspective of the user and describe the actions they can take on the site.

 Each user story is followed by a set of acceptance criteria that must be met for the story to be considered complete.

 > [!IMPORTANT]
-> Make sure to also check out the [User Story Map](https://github.com/users/benschaf/projects/12/views/3) which was used extensively during the development process.
-It provides a more visual representation of the user stories and shows them **grouped by epics** along with their **priority** and **status**.
+> Make sure to also check out the [**User Story Map**](https://github.com/users/benschaf/projects/12/views/3) which was used extensively during the development process.
+It provides a more visual representation of the user stories and shows them **grouped by epic** along with their **priority** and **status**.

 <details>
 <summary>Click To expand User Stories right here</summary>